mike-ward/mike-ward.github.io/_posts/2016-08-01-exploring-mithril-a-javascript-framework-for-building-brilliant-applications.md

     controllers in these examples so I'm using an `_` to indicate it's not used.

-Lastly, let's get rid of the global reference and inject `youSaid` into the `helloWorld` component.
+Let's get rid of the global reference and inject `youSaid` into the `helloWorld` component.
 Step 2:

     const clearButton = {
       view: (_, args) =>